LemLib/robostats/readme.md

 - A [RobotEvents v2 API bearer token](https://www.robotevents.com/api/v2/).
 - A discord application token.

-Tokens should be placed in a `Secrets.toml` file in the repository's root directory.
+Tokens should be placed in `Secrets.toml` and `Secrets.dev.toml` files in the repository's root directory.
 Example file:

 ```toml
 DISCORD_TOKEN = ''
 ROBOTEVENTS_TOKEN = ''
 ```

+> `Secrets.dev.toml` will be used for local deployments while `Secrets.toml` will be used for deployments to the actual shuttle service.

 ### Testing the bot on a local instance
 This will temporarily deploy the bot using your local machine as a server for testing purposes: